๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Makes your API easier to test and maintain over time.
+✅ Easier to test and maintain

 7. ๐ฆ Version Your API